PhilBoileau/simChef-case-study/results/empirical-fdr-comparison/docs/dgps/Kinked with TEM.md

-"Kinked with TEM" Stands for "Kinked Model with Treatment Effect Modification".
+"Kinked with TEM" stands for "Kinked Model with Treatment Effect Modification".
 Its generative model is as follows:
 \begin{equation}
   \begin{split}